-Want to test out some of the best Christmas markets this winter?
+Want to visit the very best of the best Christmas markets this winter 2021?
 Europe is home to the most impressive Christmas markets in the world which will get you feeling festive in the run up to the 25th December.
 Sip on some hot mulled wine, wander around the cosy wooden stalls, go ice skating, listen to the carol singers, go Christmas shopping and indulge German bratwurst and Dutch waffles.
 There’s something truly special about spending the festive season in a European city when the whole place is illuminated by twinkling Christmas lights throughout December.
-From Strasbourg, Berlin to Paris and Edinburgh we’ve rounded up 12 of the most authentic Christmas Markets in Europe for a winter break.
+From Strasbourg, Berlin to Paris and Edinburgh we’ve rounded up 12 of the most authentic Christmas Markets in Europe for a winter break in 2021.
 Time to get planning your next trip - and this time, it’ll be a magical one...

 Need a hostel in Europe’s cities?
 Check out our modern